opengauss-mirror/docs/content/docs-lite/en/docs/Developerguide/plan-hint-optimization.md

 In plan hints, you can specify a join order, join and scan operations, and the number of rows in a result to tune an execution plan, improving query performance.

+openGauss also provides the SQL PATCH function.
+You can create an SQL PATCH to make hints take effect without modifying service statements.
+For details, see "Maintainability > SQL PATCH" in *Feature Description*.

 ## Function<a name="en-us_topic_0283137554_en-us_topic_0237121532_section54351718142011"></a>

 The hint syntax must follow immediately after a  **SELECT**  keyword and is written in the following format: